You should read this important document carefully when considering buying financial products.

 We may make checks with credit rating agencies to authenticate and verify your identity and credit status.
 We also make checks with institutions with whom you have policies of insurance and investments, and with your mortgage provider.
 These checks are to help us with our obligations at law and generally to ensure that we provide you with advice that suits your circumstances.
 The scope and extent of the gathering of information from third parties depends on what type of service you are taking from us.

-Product providers, lenders, investment managers and administrators may administer your policy, any existing policies you may have with them, provide other services, from centres in countries outside Europe (such as India and the USA) that do not always have the same standard of data protection laws as the UK.
-However, they are required to put a contract in place to ensure that your information is adequately protected, and they will remain bound by their obligations under the Data Protection laws even when your personal information is processed outside Europe.
+- Product providers, lenders, investment managers and administrators may administer your policy, any existing policies you may have with them, or provide other services, from centres in countries outside Europe (such as India and the USA) that do not always have the same standard of data protection laws as the UK.
+However, they are required to put a contract in place to ensure that your information is adequately protected, and they will remain bound by their obligations under the data protection laws even when your personal information is processed outside Europe.

 How is your information used?

-Primarily, we use your data and data about your family’s circumstances to provide advice to you and complete transactions on your behalf.
+Primarily, we use data about you and your family’s circumstances to provide advice to you and complete transactions on your behalf.
 We analyse and assess your data to maintain and develop our relationships with you.

 We will retain your data according to the statutory requirements for regulated products.
 For instance, if you are given specialist pension advice, the data will be retained indefinitely.
-If you want details of the statutory retention periods for various product types please contact us and we will obtain the latest legal position on your behalf.
+If you would like details of the statutory retention periods for various product types, contact us and we will obtain the latest legal position on your behalf.

 We may be required to share your data with our regulator, the FCA and other third parties including our auditors.
-Your data is held in our offices in computer-based and paper-based filing systems.
+Your data is held securely in our offices in computer-based and paper-based filing systems.
+We also employ a database in the Cloud which meets stringent FCA data protection regulations.

 Your right to a copy of your personal data